XML RSS

 So what can you do when discouragement hits?
 How can you get through it and send it on its way as quickly as possible?

-Recognize that discouragement is a part of everybody's life and is nothing to be ashamed of.
+Recognize that these feelings are a part of everybody's life and are nothing to be ashamed of.
 Christians, as well as nonChristians, get discouraged.
 Don't let guilt be added to the situation as well.

 Remember that when Elijah became discouraged, God ministered to him compassionately, building up his strength and courage again.
 God hasn't changed.
 He'll do the same for you.